The world’s most beloved ocean liner, The Queen Mary, turns 80 on September 26 and the public is invited to join a ship-wide celebration.

 She was born during the Great Depression as Hull 534 and grew into the biggest, fastest and most popular ocean liner in the world.
 Shipbuilder John Brown & Co. used more than 10 million rivets to construct the innovative ship whose waterline length of 1,004 feet made her longer than the Eiffel Tower.
 During World War II, she halted passenger service to serve as the Allies’ largest and fastest troop carrier.
 Later, she reclaimed her place as a world-class ocean liner completing more than 1,100 transatlantic voyages before retiring to Long Beach in 1967.

 For more information on the Queen Mary, visit their website.

 BACKGROUND: Pastry Chef

 Jose Barajas, recently gained national attention competing on TLC’s reality show, “Next Great Baker.”
 He began making cakes – what he calls “edible artwork” – professionally in 2005 after attending the San Diego Culinary School.
 Cake, he likes to say, is the best canvas he could ask for.
 Royal icing, buttercream, and fondant are his best mediums.
-He and the Queen Mary’s resident historian, Cmdr.
-Everette Hoard have made every effort to duplicate in cake the dimensions and details of the world’s most beloved ocean liner.
+He and the ships resident historian, Cmdr.
+Everette Hoard has made every effort to duplicate in the cake the dimensions and details of the world’s most beloved ocean liner.
 His creation will allow for over 1000 individual portions to be served Sept.
 26 as the culmination of the anniversary event presentation.

 - 4:00 PM – Grand Ballroom Opens to Public